opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/dms_group_v1.md

----
-layout: "opentelekomcloud"
-page_title: "opentelekomcloud: opentelekomcloud_dms_group_v1"
-sidebar_current: "docs-opentelekomcloud-resource-dms-group-v2"
-description: |-
-  Manages a DMS group in the opentelekomcloud DMS Service
----

-# opentelekomcloud\_dms\_group_v2
+# opentelekomcloud_dms_group_v2

-Manages a DMS group in the opentelekomcloud DMS Service.
+Manages a DMS group in the OpenTelekomCloud DMS Service.

 ## Example Usage